Tenant Handbook

 Policies

-Cornerstone operates under a set of policies as regulated by the National Regulatory System (NRS), South Australian Housing Authority (SAHA), National Disability Insurance Scheme (NDIS), and some that are set internally.
-All relevant policies can be found here.
+Cornerstone operates under a set of policies as regulated by the National Regulatory System (NRS), South Australian Housing Trust (SAHT), National Disability Insurance Scheme (NDIS), and some that are set internally.
+All relevant policies can be found here on our website, or upon request.

 Information Brochure